Shubha-404/Shubha-404/README.md

 - Check my portfolio [https://shubha-404.github.io/Shubha_Portfolio/](https://shubha-404.github.io/Shubha_Portfolio/)

-- Someone : You are not able to do anything without Electricity ! -> **Me: Don't worry, I'm an Electrical Engineer too.**
+- Someone : You are not able to do anything without Electricity ! <br> -> **Me: Don't worry, I'm an Electrical Engineer too.**

 - Programming is 10% writing code and 90% figuring out why it's not working.